 The Indonesia Forum also plays a policy advisory role on Indonesia-related issues within the University and works closely with the Asia Institute and Asialink, whose missions are related but more broadly oriented towards Asia as a whole.
 Since 1999, the Indonesia Forum has convened six monthly postgraduate roundtable for students studying in Indonesia-related fields.

-In 2016, Amanda Achmadi is the Indonesia Forum Convenor and Ken Setiawan is the Indonesia Forum Deputy Convenor.
+In 2017, Dr Ken Setiawan is the Indonesia Forum Convenor and Dr Rachael Diprose is the Indonesia Forum Deputy Convenor.

 Asia Environments, founded in 2015, is a Research Hub based at the Asia Institute at The University of Melbourne.
 It is multidisciplinary in nature and approaches "Asia Environments" from a variety of perspectives: anthropology, culture, ethnography, human geography, linguistics, literature, media ecology, performance arts, transnational activism for environmental justice, visual and screen culture.
 Asia Environments draws together scholars with research interests in many regions of Asia, with a focus on China, Indonesia, Japan, South-east Asia, and indigenous minorities in these regions.
 Members of The University of Melbourne from outside the Asia Institute are welcome to join.